Chart Color Schemes

 Andergrove ranks among the top 25% of areas assessed nationally for overall employment performance

-Andergrove has a balanced workforce with both white and blue collar jobs, prominently featuring manufacturing and industrial sectors.
-Its unemployment rate was 2.9% in the past year, with an estimated employment growth of 4.7%.
+Andergrove has a balanced workforce with both white and blue collar jobs, notably in manufacturing and industrial sectors.
+Its unemployment rate is 2.9%, lower than the national average.
+Over the past year, ending September 2025, employment grew by an estimated 4.7%.

 Frequently Asked Questions - Employment